google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

 # Custom Element Best Practices {: .page-title }

-Custom Elements allow you to extend HTML and define your own tags.
+Custom elements allow you to extend HTML and define your own tags.
 They're an incredibly powerful feature, but they're also low-level, which means it's not always clear how best to implement your own element.

-To help teams create the best possible experiences we've put together this checklist which breaks down all the things we think it takes to be a well behaved Custom Element.
+To help you create the best possible experiences we've put together this checklist which breaks down all the things we think it takes to be a well behaved Custom Element.